 Moving home during the Coronavirus pandemic – what do you need to know?

-Following the recent government announcement, England is set to go into a second lockdown from Thursday 5th November until Wednesday 2nd December.
-And it’s probably safe to say you have a lot of questions about what this means for you.
+Following the recent government announcement, tougher coronavirus measures are now in place across the UK.
+England will go into a third national lockdown from Monday 5th January with restriction rules to come under review on 15 February, Scotland's rules are to be reviewed at the end of January, and Wales have been in lockdown since 20 December...
+And it’s probably safe to say you have a lot of questions about what this all means for you.

 Whether you’re thinking of moving house, in the process of moving, unsure how you’ll afford mortgage payments, or more – we’ve put together a list of a few commonly asked questions to help steer you in the right direction, and put your mind at ease.

 The housing market is still open across the entire UK.
 If you'd like to speak to one of our advisers about how the recent lockdown announcement may affect your house move, get in touch here and we'll be happy to help.

 Yes, you can still list your home on the property market just like normal.
 Contact an estate agent as your normally would, and they’ll be able to take care of the rest.
 You may need to book an appointment for any points of contact between you and the estate agency.

 The process of buying a home during the pandemic compared to buying a home under normal circumstances is a little different.
 As noted by the government, the “process of searching for and moving into a new home is different because property agents, conveyancers and other professionals have modified how they work in order to reduce the risk from COVID-19”.
 So, while people can still move home, the process may take a little bit longer and be a bit different from normal.

 Housing Secretary Robert Jenrick confirmed in relation to the housing industry:

 - Renters and homeowners will still be able to move